grecosalvatore/neurosymbolic-explainable-concept-drift/README.md

-# Neurosymbolic Explainable Concept Drift
+# Explaining Concept Drift via Neuro-Symbolic Rules

+This repository contains code of the paper *"Explaining Concept Drift via Neuro-Symbolic Rules"* accepted at the TRUST-AI workshop, organized as part of the European Conference on artificial intelligence (ECAI 2025).

-This repository contains code for generating neuro-symbolic explanations to analyze and interpret concept drift in machine learning models.
+This project investigates the use of neuro-symbolic explanations to analyze and interpret concept drift in machine learning models.

 ## Tasks